gaissmai/bart/README.md

 ## Overview

-`package bart` provides a Balanced-Routing-Table (BART).
+`package bart` provides a Balanced-Routing-Table (BART) for very fast IP to CIDR lookups and more.

 BART is balanced in terms of memory usage and lookup time for the longest-prefix match.

-BART is a multibit-trie with fixed stride length of 8 bits, using a fast mapping function (taken from the ART algorithm) to map the 256 prefixes in each level node to form a complete-binary-tree.
+BART is a multibit-trie with fixed stride length of 8 bits, using a fast mapping function (based on Donald E. Knuths ART algorithm) to map the 256 prefixes in each level node to form a complete-binary-tree.

 This complete binary tree is implemented with popcount compressed sparse arrays